Donkijote/fall/README.md

 ## 🔚 Round End & Counting
 When all cards have been dealt and played:
+- Count captured cards
-- If no player/team has reached 24 points → **count captured cards**.
+- If no player/team has reached 24 points → see **New Dealer** section

 **Extra card rules:**
 - **1v1:** Each counts to **20**.
 Extra cards beyond 20 → +1 point each.